DWP Accessibility Manual

 Humanising accessibility

-A lot of the problems with the culture around accessibility is that people see it as a technical problem rather than a user-centred one.
+A lot of the problems with the culture around accessibility come from people seeing it as a technical problem rather than a user-centred one.

 Result

 The DWP Accessibility Manual has been a huge success.
-It is used regular by designers all over Government and in the Private Sector.
+It is used regularly by designers all over Government and in the Private Sector.

 I’ve since collaborated with GDS to make sure all the guidance is aligned, and they now feature it in: